putz612/DC612Nov2018/PITCHME.md

 @snap[west list-content-verbose span-100]
 <br>
 @ul[list-bullets-circles]
-- There are much easier ways run a minecraft server
+- There are much easier ways to run a minecraft server
 - Kubernetes is not one of them
-- Really cheap public services are out there for dollars a month
+- There are really cheap public services are out there for dollars a month
 @ulend
 @snapend

+---

+Overview of Kubernetes

+Desired state machine for containers

+---

+System requirements

+3

+---

 ---

 ![Flux Explained](https://facebook.github.io/flux/img/flux-simple-f8-diagram-explained-1300w.png)